ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp/2024-10-18-train-tune-api-revamp.md

 # Summary

-We introduce a slimmed, more extensible version of Ray Train that is fully decoupled from the Ray Tune library.
+We introduce a slimmed version of Ray Train that is fully decoupled from the Ray Tune library and provides usability and stability improvements.

 For a TL;DR of the change list, see [this section](#api-changes).